What is Machine Learning?

 - A classification problem with two only classes is called binary classification and more than two classes is called multi-class classification.

-- Classifying an email as spam or non-spam is an example of a classfication problem.
+- Classifying an email as spam or non-spam is an example of a classification problem.

 - Decision Trees